ibm-cloud-docs/hlf-support/internal/blockchain_images.md

     ```
     {: codeblock}

-You can now view the node from a console by importing the ``peer0.org1.json`` file into an Fabric Operations Console deployed on {{site.data.keyword.cloud_notm}} or your own cluster using {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0.
+You can now view the node from a console by importing the ``peer0.org1.json`` file into an Fabric Operations Console deployed on {{site.data.keyword.cloud_notm}} or your own cluster using {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 In order for the console to access your nodes, the URL of the web proxy, the peer, and the operations URL needs be externally accessible.

 You need to complete these steps for each node that you want to import into an instance of the Fabric Operations Console.